Vincent M. DeOrchis

 Vince is a consulting expert to the U.S. State Department with respect to the UNCITRAL project to draft a new international cargo liability instrument.
 He has tried numerous cases, appeals and arbitrations throughout the United States during his career.

 Vince received a J.D. degree from Fordham Law School in 1974.
-He graduated from Fordham College in 1971.
+He graduated from Fordham University in 1971.

 RELATED Practices